-United Pride serves the LGBT community’s range of needs both within United Way and in our neighborhoods to affect change and foster a culture of generosity and inclusion.
+United Pride serves the LGBTQ community’s range of needs both within United Way and in our neighborhoods to affect change and foster a culture of generosity and inclusion.

 LEADING WITH STRENGTH, SUPPORTING THOSE IN NEED.
-TOGETHER WITH AGENCY PARTNERS, UNITED WAY IS CHANGING THE STORY FOR INDIVIDUALS WHO IDENTIFY AS LGBT IN OUR COMMUNITY.
+TOGETHER WITH AGENCY PARTNERS, UNITED WAY IS CHANGING THE STORY FOR INDIVIDUALS WHO IDENTIFY AS LGBTQ IN OUR COMMUNITY.

 United Pride's Promise

-- Create a voice for LGBT inclusion in United Way’s mission, brand, communications, polices and investments
+- Create a voice for LGBTQ inclusion in United Way’s mission, brand, communications, polices and investments

-- Identify, fund and raise awareness for LGBT community needs aligned with United Way goals
+- Identify, fund and raise awareness for LGBTQ community needs aligned with United Way goals

-- Serve as mentors, role models, sponsors and colleagues who can provide valuable knowledge and information on LGBT issues
+- Serve as mentors, role models, sponsors and colleagues who can provide valuable knowledge and information on LGBTQ issues

-- Add value by establishing relationships with local organizations and LGBT employee resource groups to embrace and address LGBT issues.
+- Add value by establishing relationships with local organizations and LGBTQ employee resource groups to embrace and address LGBTQ issues.

-- Support LGBT community events as representatives of United Way of Metropolitan Chicago
+- Support LGBTQ community events as representatives of United Way of Metropolitan Chicago

 United Pride Membership

-United Pride is open to any United Way of Metropolitan Chicago supporter who identifies as LGBT or as an Ally.
+United Pride is open to any United Way of Metropolitan Chicago supporter who identifies as LGBTQ or as an Ally.